ahmedfgad/GeneticAlgorithmPython/docs/source/utils.md

 8. `nsga3_selection()`: Top-level NSGA-III parent selection routine.
 9. `tournament_selection_nsga3()`: Tournament-style NSGA-III parent selection routine.

-## `pygad.utils.indicators` Submodule
+## `pygad.utils.quality_indicators` Submodule

-The `pygad.utils.indicators` module has functions to measure the quality of a Pareto front.
+The `pygad.utils.quality_indicators` module has functions to measure the quality of a Pareto front.
 All functions take fitness values in PyGAD's maximization format.
 The functions are:

 1. `hypervolume(fitness, reference_point)`: Volume of the objective space dominated by the front.
 The reference point must be worse than every solution on every objective.
 A larger value is better.
 2. `inverted_generational_distance(fitness, reference_front)`: Mean distance from each reference-front point to its nearest approximation point.
 Reports both convergence and diversity.
 A smaller value is better.